pyzo/pyzo-website/install.rst

   corresponding to your architecture.
 * In case you want to place a link on your desktop for convenience, icons are in the *source/pyzo/resources/appicons* folder.
-* The binaries for Linux are build on Ubuntu Lucid Lynx, so should work on most modern Linux distros (glibc >= 2.11).
+* The binaries for Linux are build on a relatively old Linux (currently Ubuntu Pangolin) and should therefore work on most modern Linux distros.
 * You may be able to install Pyzo using ``apt-get install pyzo`` (not yet).
 * You can ``apt-get install python3-pyqt4`` and then ``python3 -m pip install pyzolib pyzo``.